paulghaddad/baby_site/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 I’m convinced it’s because of the attitude my husband and I take toward eating.
 Instead of treating it as another task, we think of mealtime as a learning opportunity.

 Of course we want to model good table manners.
-But that’s just the start.
-We also want mealtime to be an educational food experience.
+But that’s just the start. **We also want mealtime to be an educational food experience**.

 When I recently introduced cauliflower to Hayden, I dipped a spoon into the puree and let him smell it.
 He took a small taste and paused.